Why do we say 'white rabbits' on the 1st of the month?

 Anecdotal Reports also claim the term was used by RAF bomber aircrews in WWII, who would say 'white rabbits' when they woke up to protect them from harm.

-And eventually, 'white rabbits' became your only means of defence from being pinched and punched back from those who prefer to say "pinch, punch, first day of the month" with the victim saying "white rabbits, no returns" which means they cannot be pinched back.
+Eventually, 'white rabbits' became your only means of defence from being pinched and punched back by those who prefer to say "pinch, punch, first day of the month" with the victim saying "white rabbits, no returns" which means they cannot be pinched back.

 White rabbits are considered lucky creatures so this became a new way of welcoming the new month.